ashutoshmjain/homepage/_posts/2014-02-07-Mining-BitCoins.md

 We are NOT there yet (:-

 **Update 07/14/2017**
 Cryto currencies have stuck.
 There was a brief down period  post mount an attack on Mount Gox, but that too showed the resilience of crypto community.
-The enterprise interest is peaked in 2015 with lot more VCs and ISVs understanding the the potential of block chain (the underlying technology of bitcoin).
+The investors interest  peaked in 2015 with lot more VCs and ISVs understanding the the potential of block chain (the underlying technology of bitcoin).
+Ethereum is a new platform for smart contracts.
+A very innovative implementation of generalized blockchain